What is a District of Innovation?

 On May 10, 2023, the San Felipe Del Rio CISD Board of Trustees (Board) adopted a resolution to re-initiate the process of becoming a District of Innovation.
 On May 15, 2023, the Board held a public hearing on the subject and on this same day appointed a District Advisory Committee (DAC) comprised of parents, teachers and community representatives.

-The proposed 2023-2028 District of Innovation Plan continues to support the Districts’ Beliefs, Vision, Mission and prioritizes exemptions that will provide opportunities for excelling in student performance and results-driven accountability.
-The newly proposed plan seeks the following exemptions:
+The 2023-2028 District of Innovation Plan adopted June 29, 2023, is a renewed plan that continues to support the Districts’ Beliefs, Vision, Mission and prioritizes exemptions that will provide opportunities for excelling in student performance and results-driven accountability.
+The local innovation plan outlines the following exemptions: